Liesette Bruinsma: Swimming career

-Controversies

-During the 2020 Summer Paralympics, Bruinsma raised protests against the victory of Chinese swimmers, the Paralympics organizing committee then accepted her protest and decided to cancel the competition.
-This has led to huge anger and protest in Chinese social media, especially when the two Chinese swimmers suffered from visual impairments as well.
-The competition was repeated on 29 August 2021, and the two Chinese swimmers won the gold and silver again while Bruinsma finished fourth.
+During the 2020 Summer Paralympics, Bruinsma raised a protest after the women's 50 free final, claiming to have been hindered by the Chinese Li Guizhi.
+The Paralympics organizing committee accepted the protest and decided to cancel the competition and hold a re-swim.
+This decision led to anger and protest in Chinese social media.
+The competition was repeated on 29 August 2021, with the same two Chinese swimmers winning the gold and silver again and Bruinsma finishing fourth.